 The Russett School, Middlehurst Avenue, Weaverham, Northwich, Cheshire CW8 3BW

 At The Russett School we recognise the importance of evaluating and reviewing all aspects of school life to ensure we maintain and build on our high standards.
-In order to do this in a rigorous and coherent way, the school has an annual programme of self-evaluation which includes responsibilities for self-evaluation held by senior leaders, classroom staff and governors.
+In order to do this in a rigorous and coherent way, our learning difficulty school Cheshire has an annual programme of self-evaluation which includes responsibilities for self-evaluation held by senior leaders, classroom staff and governors.

 Our programme of self-evaluation includes a range of activities including lesson observations, monitoring of teacher planning and assessments, learning walks around school, monitoring of the budget, questionnaires, monitoring of attendance and behaviour records.

 A learning walk is a focused visit through learning areas, to enhance pupil learning through providing a stimulating learning environment.
 This is about the next steps in improving practice, developing school wide focus and also about thinking about education for the future.

 The Pupil Premium Grant is provided to aid schools in ‘raising the attainment of disadvantaged pupils of all abilities to reach their potential’.

 Department for Education 2016

 The PPG per pupil for 2017 to 2018 is as follows: